Sunabeda: Location

 Sunabeda is located 20 km east of Koraput.
 There are frequent buses and taxis from Koraput.
 Though the closest railway station is at Dumuriput, Damanjodi and Koraput, a majority of the people prefer alighting at Vizianagaram in Andhra Pradesh.
 The National Highway 26 (previously NH-43) running over the mountains and forest make the journey to Sunabeda an unforgettable experience.

 There are basically three areas in Sunabeda defined as Sunabeda - I, II, III, these being AEF Colony, the H A L township and the N A C (notified area council) respectively.
 They are so called because of the last digit in the PINCODE.

 With lush green flora all around the hills and hillocks it is a place worth seeing.
 The HAL Nursery while open to the public is worth a visit.
 There is also a deer park adjoining the nursery.
 A museum on the outskirts of the township is to house the developmental history of the place as well as the factory.

 HAL Township

 Sunabeda is a well planned and beautiful township with adjoining areas like PHED Colony, AEF Colony, Shantinagar, NAC, Semliguda, D.P.
 Camp, Jadaguda, Malliguda, Jersey Farm, Timber, and Damanjodi.
 Moreover, many of hill stations and water falls surrounded near by.
 The HAL factory is located in the center of the town, employees around six thousand people, and provides residential quarters for the employees and staff of the company.
-The entire township is divided into seven sectors which are further divided into zones starting from A to Y, the 'RA' zone being the largest.
-There are other zones listed as RA, QA, LA, NG, UA, JA, IB,KA, KG,GG etc.
+The entire township is divided into seven sectors which are further divided into zones starting from A to Y, the 'R' zone being the largest.
+There are other zones listed as R, RA, QA, LA, N, G, UA, JA, IB, KA, G, S, M, A, B, C, D, E, F, H, P, T, Y.